Choosing a 3D Printer for Children

 Fortunately, the Sindoh filaments are of high quality and will result in the most reliable prints.
 Unlike some other proprietary filaments, they are also very competitively priced and you don’t have to buy a whole cartridge each time.
 You can simply buy a refill spool that you insert inside your existing cartridge.

 Since the DP200 can print with ABS, you need to think about ventilation, as the fumes given off are mildly toxic.
 Because of this you should keep it in a living area that has good ventilation or invest in an air purifier.
 See my article on ventilating your 3D printer.

 If you don’t mind splashing the cash, then you can’t really go wrong buying the Sindoh 3DWOX DP200.
-It’s a hugely capable, near professional grade machine that just won’t let you down.
-It’s designed to be completely hassle free to use, taking all of the worry out of choosing a 3D printer.
+It’s hugely capable, a near professional grade machine that just won’t let you down.
+It’s designed to be completely hassle free to use, taking all of the worries out of choosing a 3D printer.

 If your teenage son or daughter already has some 3D printing experience.
 Or they are keen on other areas of Engineering or are planning on studying an Engineering related subject at school, then this is a great gift for them.
 It will no doubt inspire them and give them a big head start in the world of Manufacturing and Design.

 The DP200 is also an excellent choice for parents who want to treat themselves!
 Learn how to use it yourself and then teach your kids what you know.
 3D printing is a very rewarding hobby that thousands of adults are taking up, don’t let your kids have all the fun!

 My Verdict: Best for young children aged 8+

 My Verdict: Best for teenagers who are already interested in Engineering or with tech-savvy parents to fix problems